malcolm-kee/gatsby-source-mysql/README.md

 };
 ```

-In the example above, `country` and `city` is one-to-many relationship (one country to multiple cities), and there are joined with `country.Code = city.CountryCode`.
+In the example above, `country` and `city` is one-to-many relationship (one country to multiple cities), and they are joined with `country.Code = city.CountryCode`.

 With the configuration above, you can query a country joined with all the related cities with